Steady state of periodically driven quantum systems: Concluding remarks

 \mez In summary, we have studied a generic periodically driven $ N$-level quantum system interacting with a low-density thermal gas.
 We have found that unitarity of the scattering matrix (\ref{widehat-S-Floquet}) gives rise to the Floquet thermalization conditions (\ref{thermalization-Floquet-general-take-2-prelim}), constraining the transition rates $a_{j'\n j}^{\nu}$ of equation (\ref{Floquet-rates}).
-This forces the NESS to be close to a thermal state at high temperatures and suppresses the steady energy exchange with the external driving and the steady heat flow with the bath.
-Therefore, we conclude that high temperatures reduce the possibility of driving a system away from thermal equilibrium.
-The just-mentioned finding holds universally for \emph{any driving and strength of the system-bath coupling}.
-Moreover, we note that our quantum mechanical derivation of the standard thermalization conditions (\ref{thermalization-Floquet-general-take-2-nondriven}), valid for nondriven systems, represents a novel insightful contribution of its own right, with potential implications for the field of emergence of thermalization.
+This forces the NESS to be close to an uniformly distributed (thermal) state at high temperatures, and suppresses the steady energy exchange with external driving, and the steady heat flow with the bath.
+Therefore, we conclude that high temperatures reduce the possibility of driving a system away from uniformly distributed thermal equilibrium.
+The just mentioned finding holds universally for \emph{any driving and strength of the system-bath coupling} (although the notion of high enough temperatures depends on the driving type).

+\mez Moreover, we note that our quantum mechanical derivation of the standard thermalization conditions (\ref{thermalization-Floquet-general-take-2-nondriven}), valid for nondriven systems, represents a novel insightful contribution of its own right, with potential implications in the field of emergence of thermalization.
 Finally, conditions \eqref{thermalization-Floquet-general-take-2-prelim} also represent a new tool to test the accuracy of numerical calculations.

-\textit{Acknowledgement.} D.G.K. is supported by the ISRAEL SCIENCE FOUNDATION (grant No. 2247/22) and by the Council for Higher Education Support Program for Hiring Outstanding Faculty Members in Quantum Science and Technology in Research Universities.
+\mez \textit{Acknowledgement.} This research project was partially/fully supported by the Helen Diller Quantum Center at the Technion.
+D.G.K.~is supported by the ISRAEL SCIENCE FOUNDATION (grant No. 2247/22) and by the Council for Higher Education Support Program for Hiring Outstanding Faculty Members in Quantum Science and Technology in Research Universities.

 \onecolumngrid {S\arabic{equation}}

 {S\arabic{figure}}

 {S\arabic{section}}